-- General Grant - giant sequoia (Sequoiadendron giganteum (Lindl.)), second largest tree in the world.
-Height 81.5 m, girth 33.5 m, volume 1,357 m3.
-This beautiful tree is declared to be National Shrine, memorial to those who died in war.
+- General Grant Tree - giant sequoia (Sequoiadendron giganteum (Lindl.)), second largest tree in the world.
+Height 81.5 m, girth at breast height 27.8 m, volume 1,320 m3.
+This beautiful tree is declared as a National Shrine, memorial to those who died in war.

 - Hyperion - tallest known tree in world, coast redwood (Sequoia sempervirens (D. Don) Endl.).
 115.61 m tall, diameter 4.84 m.
 Contains 502 m3 of wood.
 In total more than 500 coast redwoods exceed height of 103 m.

 - Lost Monarch - largest redwood (Sequoia sempervirens (D. Don) Endl.) in the world.
 Circumference 24.13 m (includes multiple trunks).
 Volume 1,206 m3, Height 97.84 m.

 - Methuselah - Great Basin bristlecone pine (Pinus longaeva D.K.Bailey).
 Oldest known individual tree in world, 4,844 years old.